All Episodes

 Well, it could be.

-Maybe they were serving butter and mac and cheese at the kindergarten graduation.
+Maybe they were serving butter and mac and cheese at the kindergarten graduation, or maybe there weren't any McNuggets.

 You never know.

-Well, that's this kind of blown to hell now.
+Well, this got blown to hell now.

-That uh that whole analogy.
+That whole analogy.

-I think I think what happened is I think about this kindergarten brawl, a parent brawl, a kindergarten graduation, obviously.
+I think what happened, as I think about this kindergarten brawl, a parent brawl, a kindergarten graduation, obviously, it has to be this.

-It has to be one of the parents showed up and and discovered that the kindergarten made their kid fat.
+It has to be one of the parents showed up and discovered that the kindergarten made their kid fat and didn't know it until they got to the graduation.

-And one parent's Kid did not get fat.
+And one parent's kid did not get fat.

 Why do you listen to this program?